greengerong/SearchDemo/README.md

 2. Run `bower install` to install front-end dependencies.

-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `gulp serve` to start the development server.
+3. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development